Olympus E-P5 versus Olympus PEN-F

 |Sony RX100 IV (⇒ lft | rgt)||1-inch||20.0||5472||3648||4K/30p||22.8||12.6||591||70|

-Many modern cameras cannot only take still pictures, but also record videos.
-The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the PEN-F provides a faster frame rate than the E-P5.
+Many modern cameras are not only capable of taking still images, but also of capturing video footage.
+Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the PEN-F provides a faster frame rate than the E-P5.
 It can shoot movie footage at 1080/60p, while the E-P5 is limited to 1080/30p.

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the PEN-F has an electronic viewfinder (2360k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the E-P5 relies on live view and the rear LCD for framing.
-The adjacent table lists some of the other core features of the Olympus E-P5 and Olympus PEN-F along with similar information for a selection of comparators.
+The following table reports on some other key feature differences and similarities of the Olympus E-P5, the Olympus PEN-F, and comparable cameras.
 The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Olympus E-P5 (⇒ rgt)||no||no||3.0||1037||tilting||YES||8000||9.0||7||YES|